 I had no problem with piñatas as a kid.
 I was happy to swing a bat or a stick at one in hopes of getting some candy (if I was lucky and not trampled by my older, unhealthy bigger cousins).

 Exhibit 3: Christmas Eve festivities, 1982

-Before I read the story, I thought it’d be just like many of the other mainstream media stories I’d read about undocumented students.
+Before I read the story, dosage I thought it’d be just like many of the other mainstream media stories I’d read about undocumented students.
 These articles usually focus on the valedictorians and other high achievers.
 That doesn’t surprise me.
 It appeals to the many who buy into the meritocratic ideals underlying the myth of the American dream.
 If only you work hard enough, you can make it!

 It’s rare to read a story about the undocumented student who is not at the top of her class, doesn’t have an inflated GPA due to dozens of honors and AP classes, and scored only okay on standardized admissions tests.
 Yet she does exist, and she deserves an opportunity at higher education too.

-About the above photo from Lori & Danny’s party, César says: “you guys look like the Mexican OC.
+About the above photo from Lori & Danny’s party, this César says: “you guys look like the Mexican OC.
 El Oh-Sí (ta güeno).”